-In partnership with CTNext, the New Haven Innovation Collaborative project funds the creation of enduring new assets /capabilities (both places and talent) that support our innovation sectors and catalytic experimental programs that test new ways of cultivating, accelerating, and retaining ventures and careers.
-There are a total of 14 sub-award projects, and SCSU is the home to three: Instrumentation for bioscience research, summer student internship, and MobileCSP Coding camps.
-Here is the link to New Haven Innovation Collaborative Events Calendar.
+In partnership with CTNext, the New Haven Innovation Collaborative Project funds the creation of enduring new assets /capabilities (both places and talent) that support our innovation sectors and catalytic experimental programs that test new ways of cultivating, accelerating, and retaining ventures and careers.
+SCSU is the home to three of NHIC’s funded initiatives including Small Instrumentation for bioscience teaching and learning, BioPath Skills Institute, and MobileCSP Coding camps.
+For more information, please contact Peter Dimoulas or Dr. Christine Broadbridge or check out New Haven Innovation Collaborative Project’s site here.

 The Connecticut State Colleges and Universities (CSCU) Center for Nanotechnology fosters collaborative, interdisciplinary research and educational initiatives/programs in micro- and nanotechnology with the goal of enhancing Connecticut’s workforce competitiveness in nanotechnology and materials science.
 The Center builds upon existing collaborations with Yale University, University of Connecticut, and the Connecticut Community Colleges to create programs enhancing STEM-related education for the CSCU community and beyond.
 Please contact CSCU-CNT and Dr. Christine Broadbridge for additional information.